bossley9/st/README.md

 > See the man page for additional details on usage.

 ## Configuration <a name="configuration"></a>
-If you are compiling using `envsubst`, additional configuration of this st build is done by modifying the `template.config.h` file and (re)compiling the source code.
+Additional configuration of this st build is done by modifying the `template.config.h` file and (re)compiling the source code.

-If you are not using `envsubst`, configuration is done by modifying the `config.h` file.

 For more information on configuration, Suckless tools, and how st works, read [the readme](https://git.suckless.org/st/file/README.html).

 ## Patches <a name="patches"></a>
-To apply patches to any suckless tool, download patches from the suckless website (or make your own) and run the following command, making sure to specify the file being changed as `template.config.h` instead of the standard `config.def.h`.
+To apply patches to any suckless tool, download patches from the suckless website (or make your own) and run the following command, making sure to specify the file being changed as `template.config.h`.
 ```
-patch --merge -i patchName.diff
+patch < patchName.diff
 ```

-In addition to my own personal tweaks and settings, below is a list of popular patches I have included in my st build.
+In addition to my own personal tweaks and settings, below is a list of popular patches I have included in this build.

 - [alpha 0.8.2](https://st.suckless.org/patches/alpha)
 - [scrollback 20200419-72e3f6c](https://st.suckless.org/patches/scrollback)